kevinboone/androidmusicserver/README.md

  - Samsung Note 3, with Android 4.4.2

 ## Limitations

+In general, Android Music Server supports whatever audio formats the device itself supports.
+When listing audio tracks by album/artist/etc you should never see anything that can't be played (unless it's actually a movie that Android has incorrectly identified as music).
+When listing files on the filesystem, you should also never see files that can't be played, because the app won't display files whose names do not end in a recognized audio extension, like .MP3 or .FLAC -- it's just too time-consuming to have to scan each file and try to work out its contents.
+This does mean that some files that could, in fact, be played never get listed.

 The are particular issues regarding the display of cover art: please see the section "Cover art" above.